Are you looking for counselling for trauma or the impacts of illness?

-Throughout the past 20 years I’ve worked with clients of all ages, supporting them to cope with stress, depression, anxiety, relationship issues and bereavement and have a particular interest and experience in the following areas:
+Throughout the past 20 years I’ve worked with clients of all ages, providing counselling for trauma and the impacts of illness (including carers).
+I can support you to cope with depression, anxiety, relationship issues and bereavement.
+I have particular experience and interest in the following areas:

 Healing from trauma:

-If you experienced abuse, violence or trauma either as a child or in your adult life, then I can support you to understand and lessen its impact on you and your relationships now.
-We’ll work together to help reduce feelings such as anxiety, fear, guilt or shame.
+If you experienced abuse, violence or trauma either as a child or in your adult life, then our work together can support you to understand and lessen its impact on you and your relationships now.
+Counselling for trauma can help reduce feelings such as anxiety, fear, guilt or shame.
 I will work with you, in ways that feel safe, to ensure you do not have to carry this burden alone any more.

 Serious illness and its impacts:

-If you have a life limiting or terminal illness then you may need space to explore what this means to you and the impact on your life and relationships.
-I can help you to adjust to your body and life as you move into a different future.
-If you had caring responsibilities for other family members as a child or young person, we can work together to understand how these have shaped you and what you now want from your adult life.
-Where current caring responsibilities may mean you feel as though you’ve lost your sense of you, we can rebuild that, helping you to gain your own identity.
+If you have a life limiting or terminal illness the impact of this on you may be considerable.
+I’ll provide space for you to explore what this means to you and the effect on your life and relationships.
+This can help you to adjust to your body and life as you move into a different future.
+If you had caring responsibilities for other family members as a child or young person, we can work to understand how these have shaped you and what you now want from your adult life.
+Current caring responsibilities may mean you feel as though you’ve lost your sense of you.
+If that is the case, we can rebuild that, helping you to gain your own identity.

-I provide online counselling via a secure video platform, enabling you to access therapy in a place that feels safe and convenient for you.
-I believe that it is just as effective as therapy in person and that there are many additional advantages to accessing support in this way.
+I provide online counselling for trauma and the impacts of illness via a secure video platform.
+This enables you to access therapy in a place that feels safe and convenient for you.
+I believe that it is just as effective as therapy in person and that there are many additional advantages such as:

-- You are not restricted by location – you can choose the right therapist for you, rather than having to base your choice on them being geographically closest to you.
+- You are not restricted by location.
+You can choose the right therapist for you, rather than having to base your choice on them being geographically close.

 - Therapists who work online are often able to offer more flexibility in appointment times (early mornings or evenings for example).